wyattscarpenter/coarse_ebooks/readme.txt

-This project is a script that takes ebooks (works best on epubs) and converts them to pdfs optimized for printing: 8.5 by 11, small margins, small text, numbered pages, indents instead of double line breaks.
+This project is a script that takes ebooks (works best on epubs and html files) and converts them to pdfs optimized for printing: 8.5 by 11, small margins, small text, numbered pages, indents instead of double line breaks.
 This usually reduces the page count of the ebook by about half, saving paper.
 Be warned: If your eyesight is poor, you may find the text of the resultant pdfs uncomfortably small.
 A single page of a Coarse Ebook can contain over 1000 words!

 This project requires calibre's convert-ebook to be installed.